Woodland Dog Bite Lawyer

 If a dog attack or bite led to death, you might be able to file for a wrongful death claim.Does Insurance Cover Dog Bite and Attack Injuries?

-The dog owner’s renter or homeowner’s insurance policy typically pays for the bite victim’s injuries.
-The most common liability claim on renters and homeowner’s insurance policies are dog bites.
-According to statistics from the Insurance Information Institute and State Farm, insurance companies in California received over 1,900 dog bite claims in 2013 and paid a total of nearly $65 million.
-However, some insurance companies exclude liability coverage for specific dog breeds.
-The typical dog breeds subject to restrictions are:
+The dog owner's renter or homeowner's insurance policy pays for the bite victim's injuries.
+The most common liability claim on renters' and homeowners' insurance policies is dog bites.
+According to statistics from the Insurance Information Institute and State Farm, insurance companies in California received over 1,900 dog bite claims in 2013 and paid nearly $65 million.
+Insurance companies might exclude liability coverage for certain dog breeds, such as:

 - Alaskan Malamutes

 - German Shepherds

 - Siberian Huskies

 - Staffordshire terriers

 Some insurance companies may also limit the number of dog bite claims and/or the amount they pay for dog bite injuries.
 However, if the dog owner does not have a renter's or homeowner's insurance policy, the victim can sue the owner directly for the damages.Dog Bite Injury Lawyers in Woodland, CA